[Thanks to author and Self-Publishing School (and PA!) student Ashley Emma for the help in creating this article!]

 Self-Publishing School: The BEST course for both writing, publishing, and marketing your books

-So I’ve been through the process of self publishing a few times, but I certainly don’t know enough about it to teach you the entire process.
+So I’ve been through the process of self-publishing a few times, but I certainly don’t know enough about it to teach you the entire process.

 (I’ve got enough on my hands teaching people proofreading! :-))

 I can’t teach you the entire process myself, but I know who can!
 And it works.
-The best way to learn both writing and selling books, hands down, is to enroll in Self-Publishing School, created by fellow entrepreneur and five-time best-selling author Chandler Bolt.
+The best way to learn both writing and selling books, hands down, is to enroll in Self-Publishing School, created by fellow entrepreneur and six-time best-selling author Chandler Bolt.